phonthaweeaphiradeewicha-svg/my-seo-playbook-backup/playbook.md

 explanation, and formatting.

 **Why it could work:**
-Lily Ray's crash data shows that sites using 0% unique signal get wiped out completely.
-Julian Goldie's growing sites all include case study embeds as a core requirement.
-Aleyda Solis's framework emphasizes original research as one of the highest-value citation assets.
-The 30/70 ratio is the threshold at which content becomes difficult for Google's classifier to categorize as unhelpful — because 30% of it genuinely cannot be replicated by any competitor using the same AI tools.
+Eli Schwartz's crash analysis shows sites using
+0% unique signal get wiped out.
+Julian Goldie's growing sites all require case study embeds.
+Aleyda Solis emphasizes original research as the highest-value citation asset.
+The 30/70 ratio is the threshold at which content becomes difficult for Google's classifier to categorize as unhelpful
+— because 30% of it genuinely cannot be replicated by any competitor using the same AI tools.

-This ratio has not been empirically tested.
-It is a hypothesis built from pattern recognition across the sources in this research base.
+This ratio is untested.
+It is a hypothesis built from pattern recognition across all 10 sources in this research base.

 ---

-## 6. Weaknesses of This Playbook
+## 7. Weaknesses of This Playbook

-**Weakness 1: Limited Source Diversity**
+**Weakness 1: Limited Market Perspective**
-The majority of sources in this playbook are English- language, Western-market practitioners.
-Aleyda Solis's data shows AI search behavior differs significantly by country and language.
-This playbook's recommendations may not apply equally in Thai, Southeast Asian, or non-English markets.
+All 10 sources are English-language, Western-market practitioners.
+Aleyda Solis's data shows AI search behavior differs significantly by country.
+This playbook may not apply equally in Thai, Southeast Asian, or non-English markets — which is directly relevant for a Thailand-based practitioner.

 **Weakness 2: The 30/70 Ratio is Untested**
 My original idea has not been empirically validated.